bluebird75/luaunit/doc/2_changelog.rst

 is now jumping to 3.0 .

 * full documentation available in text, html and pdf at http://luaunit.read-the-docs.org
 * new output format: JUnit, compatible with Bamboo and other CI platforms.
-See `Output formats`_
+See :ref:`output-formats`
 * much better table assertions
 * new assertions for strings, with patterns and case insensitivity: assertStrContains, assertNotStrContains, assertNotStrIContains, assertStrIContains, assertStrMatches